 -Technical Naval Museum of Spezia

-Located next to the main entrance of the famous arsenal of the Navy, the Museum preserves precious memorabilia of many battles of the Mediterranean starting from the memories of the Battle of Lepanto in our day.
+Located next to the main entrance of the famous arsenal of the Navy, the Museum preserves precious memorabilia of many battles of the Mediterranean starting from the memories of the Battle of Lepanto up to our day.

 Weapons, documents, navigational instruments sail and steam navigation.
 History of the Italian Navy.
 The Museum offers visitors a wide and clear display of naval means, military equipment and historical artifacts related to the naval history.